Now, IMD's weather balloon sparks panic at Mumbai airport

-A balloon near the airfield later turned out to be part of IMD’s weather checking routine
+A balloon near the airfield at the Chhatrapati Shivaji International Airport (CSIA) later turned out to be part of Indian Meteorological Department's (IMD) weather checking routine

 After panicking over advertising balloons that floated near the airport in May, the Chhatrapati Shivaji International Airport (CSIA) authorities have become cautious regarding any floating object noticed around or over the airfield.
 A balloon released by the Indian Meteorological Department (IMD) led to a similar panic last evening.